DigitalExpart/PAKtIQ/FINAL_SETUP_GUIDE.md

 -- VERIFY YOUR SCHEMA
 -- ============================================

--- Run this to check your pakts table structure:
+-- Run this to check your Resolves table structure:
 SELECT column_name, data_type, is_nullable
 FROM information_schema.columns
-WHERE table_name = 'pakts'
+WHERE table_name = 'Resolves'
 ORDER BY ordinal_position;

 -- ============================================
--- CHECK EXISTING PAKTS
+-- CHECK EXISTING Resolves
 -- ============================================

--- View all pakts with deadlines:
+-- View all Resolves with deadlines:
 SELECT
   id,
   name,